idealista/java_role/README.md

 A specific OracleJDK version should be selected overriding `java_oracle_jdk_version` variable using group vars/host vars.
 Available versions are described in [vars/main.yml](vars/main.yml) file.

-**NOTE:** OracleJDK support in this role is deprecated and will be removed.
+**NOTE:** OracleJDK support in this role is considered deprecated and will be removed in future releases.

 ## Testing